Canary Islands: Marine life

 The marine life found in the Canary Islands is also varied, being a combination of North Atlantic, Mediterranean and endemic species.
 In recent years, the increasing popularity of both scuba diving and underwater photography have provided biologists with much new information on the marine life of the islands.

-Fish species found in the islands include many species of shark, ray, moray eel, bream, jack, grunt, scorpionfish, triggerfish, grouper, goby, and blenny.
-In addition, there are many invertebrate species, including sponge, jellyfish, anemone, crab, mollusc, sea urchin, starfish, sea cucumber and coral.
+Fish found in the islands include many species of shark, ray, moray eel, bream, jack, grunt, scorpionfish, triggerfish, grouper, goby, and blenny.
+In addition, there is a variety of invertebrates, including numerous species of sponge, jellyfish, anemone, crab, mollusc, sea urchin, starfish, sea cucumber and coral.

 There are five species of marine turtle that are sighted periodically in the islands, the most common of these being the endangered loggerhead sea turtle.
 The other four are the green, hawksbill, leatherback and Kemp's ridley sea turtles.
 Currently, there are no signs that any of these species breed in the islands, and so those seen in the water are usually migrating.
 However, it is believed that some of these species may have bred in the islands in the past, and there are records of several sightings of leatherback sea turtle on beaches in Fuerteventura, adding credibility to the theory.

-Marine mammals include the large varieties of cetaceans including rare and not well-known species (see more details in the Marine life of the Canary Islands).
-Hooded seals have also been known to be vagrant in the Canary Islands every now and then.
+Marine mammals include a large variety of cetaceans.
+Hooded seals have also been known to be biologically vagrant.
 The Canary Islands were also formerly home to a population of the rarest pinniped in the world, the Mediterranean monk seal.